TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

   * Checkpointing of each step in your workflow, tracing progress.
 Whatever you return (if anything) is checkpointed.
   * Automatic retries with backoff and jitter for failing steps
   * Idempotency/Deduplication to ensure only one instance of durable function is running at a time
-  * Replay ensures same version of function used as first invocation
+  * Replay ensures same version of function code used as first invocation
   * Wait for time or callback from external service or condition met (e.g. via polling remote service)
   * On hard failure can apply compensation pattern ("saga"), and undo earlier steps with same durability guarantees
-* Parallel - creates child context and executes any steps on that child context in parallel
+* Parallel: creates child context and executes any steps on that child context in parallel
-* Wait for callback - you get given a callback id to pass to some remote service.
+* Wait for callback: you get given a callback id to pass to some remote service.
 When service has done whatever it needs it calls a new Lambda callback API, passing the id, which then restarts the durable function.
 * Kiro works really well due to standardized structure of durable functions
-* NodeJS, Python and OCI runtimes supported at launch
+* NodeJS, Python and OCI (open container) runtimes supported at launch
-* Async invoke (e.g. event driven) can live upto a year, direct invoke is still limited to 15 minutes (makes no sense for caller to hang on the line for longer)
+* Async invoke (e.g. event driven) can live up to a year, direct invoke is still limited to 15 minutes (makes no sense for caller to hang on the line for longer)
 * However, within that 15 minutes function is durable, so retry will connect to same instance
 * "ExectionName" parameter used to deduplicate repeat invokes of same instance, ensure only one runs
-* Durable invokes - call another lambda function and calling durable function waits for completion
+* Durable invokes: call another lambda function and calling durable function waits for completion
-* Event Source mappings still synchronous (15 minute) limit so as not to break concurrency controls.
+* Event Source mappings still synchronous (15 minute limit) so as not to break concurrency controls.
 Can call a normal Lambda that then does an async invoke of durable lambda.
 * All existing service integrations (e.g S3, EventBridge, API Gateway) "just work" the same way they do for normal lambda
 * Important that you use versioned Lambdas so that replay is deterministic
 * x86/ARM architectures, DLQs, Layers and extensions, VPC attachment, concurrency settings, SnapStart, Powertools all supported
 * Security: New policy to enable use of durable functions and step/wait primitives
 * Checkpoints encrypted at rest.
-At launch only AWS managed keys supported
+At launch only AWS managed keys supported.
 * `context.logger` is replay aware so don't get pointless duplicates on replay
 * X-Ray, CloudWatch metrics, EventBridge monitoring
 * Quotas